Rachelyan666/Rachelyan666.github.io/index.md

 - In my spare time, I like to cook!
 There are a few Chinese Cuisines that I am very pround of!
 - My favorite sport is tennis, and my favorite player is Novak Djockovic who has won 24 Grand Slams!
+- I love solving Rubik's cubes, and I have a big collection of all different types of them.
+My record for solving a classic 3x3 cube is 59 seconds :)
 - I'm also a Broadway Fan.
   - The current season I would recommend: Suffs
   - Here is the top 5 list of Broadway shows for me: